Icecream22/learngit/readme.txt

-Git was a version control system.
+Github was a version control system.
-Git was free software.
+Github was free software.